Colonialism in Perpetuity

 African national flags are a colonial imposition

-It’s for these reasons, I have no respect, don’t even pretend to show respect for these African national rags with shiny bright colours.
-They mean absolutely nothing to me, they don’t represent me or anything about me.
-They have no value whatsoever to me, except that they are a painful reminder of colonialism, its devastation in Africa and on the African communities.
-They are a symbol of continued repression and colonialism in Africa by Africans in charge, the western (colonial) agents who replaced and represent the colonial chiefs, governors – they call themselves Presidents, ministers and “leaders”.
+It’s for these reasons, I have no respect, don’t even pretend to show respect for these African national rags with blinding bright colours.
+They mean absolutely nothing to me because they don’t represent me or anything about me.
+They have no value whatsoever to me, except that they are a painful reminder of European colonialism, its evils, devastation in Africa and on the African communities.
+They are a symbol of continued repression and colonialism in Africa by Africans in charge – the western (colonial) agents who replaced and represent the colonial chiefs, governors; they call themselves Presidents, ministers and, in that quintessential Orwellian speak, “leaders”.

-And no, I am not disrespecting African countries, or their governments.
+And no, I am not disrespecting African countries or their governments.
 I am deeply convinced and thus believe, there are many, far better ways in which we, as Africans, can show our national pride, inspired by, deeply rooted in and reflective of our cultures.

 By and large, African countries have almost no national cultures.
-What many African countries claim as national culture and what their governments (officials) demonstrate in and during national celebrations or to foreign officials, is in fact colonial culture with shades of their long lost cultures.
-They justify this, otherwise national shame, as “modernity“, as “civilised” – euphemism for “westernisation“- and African ways of doing things.
+What many African countries claim as (their) ‘national‘ culture and what their governments (officials) demonstrate in and during national celebrations or to foreign officials, is in fact colonial culture with shades of their long lost cultures.
+For instance, many African countries have no recognisable national dress (code); just as many are losing their languages in preference for foreign languages.
+They justify this, otherwise national shame, as “modernity” or “development” – euphemism for “westernisation“; and, pathetically, “African ways of doing things“.